Financial Aid Frequently Asked Questions

 Are there any programs that provide student financial assistance to homeschooled children?

 Homeschooled students are eligible for federal student aid for college if they have "completed a secondary school education in a home school setting that is treated as a home school or private school under State law" (Section 484(d)(3) of the Higher Education Act of 1965).
-Homeschooled students have not been required to take the GED or take an ability-to-benefit test since the Higher Education Amendments of 1998.
-High school dropouts must take a GED exam or an ability-to-benefit test, but students who have completed a home schooled secondary education that satisfies the requirements of state law do not.
+Homeschooled students who have completed a home schooled secondary education that satisfies the requirements of state law do not need to take the GED to qualify for aid.
 For additional information, see Federal Requirements for Homeschoolers Seeking College Admission and Financial Aid.

 Many private scholarships are open to homeschooled students.
 Some scholarships, however, require a high school diploma or GED.
-If a scholarship requires a high school diploma or GED, ask for a clarification or exception before applying.
 There aren't many scholarships specifically targeted at homeschooled students, other than those sponsored by the Home School Foundation.

 If you are receiving any kind of financial aid from private or government sources, you must report the scholarship to the financial aid office.
 ACC will adjust your financial aid package to compensate for this type of financial aid you received.